Vanderhell/Vanderhell/README.md

 [`loxperm`](https://github.com/Vanderhell/loxperm) is a small, heap-free **C99** single-header library for evaluating permissives and interlocks.

-It evaluates named conditions and decides whether an action is allowed to start or must continue to be allowed.
+It gives firmware a deterministic answer to a simple but important question: **is this action allowed to start, and is it still allowed to continue?**

 Core features: